-These oyster shaped mushrooms are paired with sweet baby spinach sensational with aromatic Dukkah and lemon Dijon vinaigrette.
+These oyster shaped mushrooms are paired with sweet baby spinach which is just sensational with aromatic Dukkah and a lemon Dijon vinaigrette.

 Since Pleurotus Oyster Mushrooms grow on wood and don’t come into much contact with dirt, they don’t really require that much in terms of cleaning.